 However, a piece of paper with employment history can only reveal so much.
 That’s because resumes don’t shed light on why the employment gaps exist and whether that impacts a candidates’ qualifications for the job.
 As a result, you may be missing out on exceptional candidates or not giving them a fair chance at employment.

-Here, GoodHire is sharing what to look for when you notice gaps in employment and how employment verification can help you make smart hiring decisions.
+Here, GoodHire is sharing what to look for when you notice gaps in employment and how employment history checks can help you make smart hiring decisions.

 The Length Of Employment Gap(s)